EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 ### _Purpose_
 {:.no_toc}
 This manual describes the syntax of Questaal's input file.
-See [this guide](/docs/input/inputfile/") for an introduction to the input system and a description of each kind of input Questaal programs look for.
+See [this guide](/docs/input/inputfile/) for an introduction to the input system and a description of all the tags Questaal programs look for.

 _____________________________________________________________